Build Your Own Cornhole Boards: A Step-by-Step Guide Skip to content

 After applying the glue and ensuring that the corners are aligned and perfectly square, you will use 2 1/2 inch or 3-inch wood screws to join the parts together from each corner by using a carpenter's straightedge or square as a guide.
 Pre-drilling pilot holes and driving the screws straight can help keep the wood from breaking.

-then repeat this whole process to make another similar frame and make sure that both are square and strong enough to hold the playing surface.
+Then repeat this whole process to make another similar frame and make sure that both are square and strong enough to hold the playing surface.

 Step 3: Attach The Plywood Tops

-Now that all the frameworks are completed and it offers a strong and stable rectangular base, the next important step is to attach the plywood playing surfaces.
+Now that all the frameworks are completed and it offer a strong and stable rectangular base, the next important step is to attach the plywood playing surfaces.
 Take one of the neatly cut 24-inch by 48-inch plywood pieces and securely place it on top of one of the wooden frames that was assembled earlier.
 Ensure to align the plywood edges similarly to the frame's outer edge.

-repeat this process for the second plywood part and the second frame, which gives two solid and flat playing surfaces that are properly attached to their respective supports.
+Repeat this process for the second plywood part and the second frame, which gives two solid and flat playing surfaces that are properly attached to their respective supports.

 Step 4: Cut The Corhole

-After cutting the hole, smooth the inner edges of the hole using sandpaper or sanding block.
+After cutting the hole, smooth the inner edges of the hole using sandpaper or a sanding block.
 This helps in eliminating any splinters or rough spots.

 Repeat the whole process on the second cornhole board and make sure the hole is positioned precisely in the same spot for uniformity.

-Step 5: Shape And Attach The Legs
+Step 5: Shape and Attach The Legs

-Once rounding each of four leg's ends, you now require to drill a hole for the carriage bolt.
-Mark a point at about 1 3/4 inches from the end and 1 3/4 inches from the side.
-At this point, drill a 3/8 inch hole.
+Once all four leg ends are rounded, drill a 3/8-inch hole for the carriage bolt at a point about 1 3/4 inches from the rounded end and 1 3/4 inches from the side.
+For attaching the legs, turn one of your finished cornhole boards upside down.

 Repeat the same process for the next three legs, placing one in each of the other three corners close to the hole end of the board.
-Lastly, ensure that the top surface of the board close to the hole is about 12 inches from the ground when the legs are folded out, which is the standard height for games.
+Lastly, ensure that the top surface of the board, close to the hole, is about 12 inches from the ground when the legs are folded out, which is the standard height for games.

 Step 6: Finishing

-Finishing is the final step in creating your cornhole boards which is greatly recommended to increase the appearance, durability and playability of a board.
+Finishing is the final step in creating your cornhole boards, which is greatly recommended to increase the appearance, durability, and playability of a board.
 This process includes different factors like:

 Join Our Newsletter